Red-flowering Currant is an ornamental shrub with stunning rose-colored flowers clusters becoming purple-black, edible berries.

 The berries of the Red-flowering Currant are a native food for both humans and wildlife.
 They are closely related to the European Red Currant, commonly cultivated for their edible berries in Europe.
-Indigenous peoples of the region use/used the berries both fresh and dried.
+Native peoples of the region use/used the berries both fresh and dried.

-Their taste ranges from bland to sweet, and the texture from mealy to juicy, depending on growing location and sub-species characteristics.
+The taste ranges from bland to sweet, and the texture from mealy to juicy, depending on growing location and sub-species characteristics.
 Increase their natural sweetness with full sun, rich soils, and sufficient water.
 Their natural flavor shines when dried into "currant raisins" or made into jams, pies, juices, or syrups.
 Or, give this treat to the wildlife!
 The birds love them!

 Environment and Culture